Nancy Silverton

 Nancy Silverton (born June 20, 1954) is an American chef, baker, restaurateur, and author.
-The winner of the James Beard Foundation's Outstanding Chef Award in 2014, Silverton is recognized for her role in popularizing sourdough and artisan breads in the United States.
+The winner of the James Beard Foundation Lifetime Achievement award, she is recognized for her role in popularizing sourdough and artisan breads in the United States.

 Early life and education

-Silverton grew up in Sherman Oaks and Encino, in Southern California's San Fernando Valley.
-Born into a Jewish family, her mother, Doris, was a writer for the soap opera General Hospital and her father, Larry, was a lawyer.
-Silverton enrolled at Sonoma State University as a political science major and decided to become a chef in her freshman year after she had what she later described as an epiphany.
-"I was cooking in the dorms in a stainless steel kitchen, cooking vegetarian food, and I remember this light bulb went on and I thought, 'Oh wait, this is what I want to do for the rest of my life,' " she said in a 2013 interview.
+Silverton grew up in Sherman Oaks and Encino in Southern California's San Fernando Valley.
+Her mother, Doris, was a writer for the soap opera General Hospital and her father, Larry, was a lawyer.
+She enrolled at Sonoma State University in Rohnert Park, California as a political science major and decided to become a chef in her freshman year after she had what she later described as an epiphany.
+"I was cooking in the dorms in a stainless steel kitchen, cooking vegetarian food, and I remember this light bulb went on and I thought, 'Oh wait, this is what I want to do for the rest of my life,' " she said in a September 2013 interview with Food GPS.

-Silverton dropped out of Sonoma State in her senior year, and decided to train formally as a chef at Le Cordon Bleu in London.
-In 1979, following her graduation, she returned to Southern California, where she worked with pastry chef Jimmy Brinkeley and acclaimed chef Jonathan Waxman at Michael's, an acclaimed restaurant in Santa Monica.
-Inspired by his creativity, she returned to Europe to attend Ecole Lenotre Culinary Institute in Plaisir, France, to further her studies.
+Silverton dropped out of Sonoma State in her senior year, opting to train formally as a chef at Le Cordon Bleu in London.
+In 1979, after her graduation, she returned to Southern California, where she worked with pastry chef Jimmy Brinkeley and chef Jonathan Waxman at Michael's, a restaurant in Santa Monica.
+Inspired by his creativity, she attended Ecole Lenotre Culinary Institute in Plaisir, France, furthering her studies.

 Career

+Spago, Campanile, LaBrea Bakery

-After Silverton returned to Los Angeles in 1982, she was hired by Wolfgang Puck as Spago's opening pastry chef, and in 1986, she wrote her first cookbook, Desserts.
+Silverton moved to Los Angeles in 1982 and was hired by Wolfgang Puck as Spago's opening pastry chef, and in 1986, she wrote her first cookbook, Desserts.